vprusso/qustop/docs/getting_started.md

 ### Installing

-1. Ensure you have python 3.9 or greater.
+1. Ensure you have Python 3.8.

     See [The Official Python Website](https://www.python.org/downloads/) for a guide on how to install python.